percona/pg_tde/documentation/docs/architecture/encryption-architecture.md

 Other table access methods that use the SMGR API could also be encrypted.
 This requires adding a marker access method and extending the event triggers, using the same approach as with `heap` tables.

-WAL encryption is implemented through a separate, server-wide mechanism and does not rely on table access methods or the SMGR API.
-For details, see [Configure WAL encryption](../wal-encryption.md).

 ## Storage Manager (SMGR) API

 `pg_tde` relies on a slightly modified version of the SMGR API.
 These modifications include: